Nonprofit Revenue Recognition Part 1 of 2

 Gifts may be restricted as to time or to purpose.
 A time restricted gift may only be spent during a specific time period or after a point in time.
 Gifts and grants receivable are accounted for as time restricted because you have not received the money yet.
 Other grants may pay up front but restrict funds for a future period, such as a two year grant where half the grant is for year one and the rest is for year two.

 A purpose restricted gift may only be spent on a specified purpose.
-For example an organization that provides shelter to individuals and families across several counties receives a gift restricted to providing shelter to veterans who live in a particular county.
+For example an organization that provides shelter to individuals and families across several counties receives a gift restricted to providing shelter to individuals in a particular county.
 A purpose restriction is more narrow than the organization’s overall mission.

 If you determine you have a contribution and it is restricted, then you need to manage and account for it accordingly.
 Here’s a link to information on our upcoming course, Accounting for Restricted Gifts and Grants in QuickBooks Online, where you can sign up to be notified when we know the course launch date.
 We expect this course to be released before the end of 2020.